 To create a sense of community and promote education and social activities aimed at furthering the social and physical well-being and development of the LGBTQIA2S+ community in the Red River Valley.

 The center strives to be openly accepting of everyone — gay, lesbian, questioning, transgender, bisexual, pansexual, ally, polyamorous, and anyone else who is looking for a place to feel safe and supported.

-There is a movie library, board games and video games available.
-There is also a full library of books on a variety of topics available for check out.
+During business hours, The Pride Collective and Community Center is open for drop-in support, activities, and socialization.
+There is a movie library, and wide collection of board games and video games available, as well as a full library of books on a variety of topics available for check out.

 A BIT ON THE ALPHABET...

 The FM Pride Collective and Community Center is an inclusive space.
 We strive to create an environment that is welcoming of all individuals regardless of their identity or sexuality.
 As a board, we are working diligently to seek out the unmet needs of our community and the individuals it is comprised of.
 That's why we choose to use the acronym "LGBTQIA2S+".

 There is plenty of debate on which letters are appropriate, how many letters are appropriate, and which order the letters ought to be placed in.
 After careful consideration, research, and discussion, we’ve chosen to opt for inclusion whenever we can.
 When it comes to the term "LGBTQIA2S+", it just stands for and includes the following: Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning, Intersex, Asexual, and Two-Spirit, as well as accounting for other identities not listed such as non-binary.